SakshiB2003/Mini-Projects/README.md

-# Mini-Projects
+# Mini Practice Projects

-A collection of small JavaScript, Node.js, and frontend practice projects created while learning.
-Each folder contains one mini demo or experiment.
+This repository contains a collection of small practice projects and demos created while learning JavaScript, Node.js, Express, EJS, HTML, CSS, and frontend concepts.
+Each project is stored in its own folder and can be run independently.